Dennisbonke/HandmadeHero/README.md

 <h2>Important notes:</h2>
 -This program will NOT work on anything less than Windows XP!<br>
 -I love to get bugreports, it means people are helping me!
 Before issuing a bugreport, please confirm that your operating system is supported!<br>
--All keyboard and joystick controlls are suitable to change at any moment of time.<br>
+-All keyboard and joystick controls are suitable to change at any moment of time.<br>
 <h2>Notes / Bugs</h2>
 -[BUG] Screen flickers when the resolution is not 1280 by 720.<br>
--[NOTE/BUG] On my crappy coding laptop, the sound is awful to listen to.<br>
 <h2>Current Version:</h2>
-Version: 0.0.2, build: 77.<br>
+Version: 0.0.2, build: 78.<br>
 <h2>Current day finished:</h2>
-Week 4, Day 19.<br>
+Week 4, Day 20.<br>
 <h2>Compiler Options</h2>
 If HANDMADE_INTERNAL = 1, it is a dev build and will include dev / debug code.
 These might not be stable.<br>
 If HANDMADE_INTERNAL = 0, it is a build for public release / shipping build.
 These _should_ be stable.<br>